monkcs/instant-picture/README.md

     font-family: 'Comic Sans';
 }

-/* Target type of instant picture */ instant-picture[type=i-type] { }
+/* Target type attribute of instant picture */ instant-picture[type=i-type] { }

-/* Target if the attribute unstyled is present or not */ instant-picture[unstyled] { }
+/* Target based on if the unstyled attribute is present or not */ instant-picture[unstyled] { }
 instant-picture:not([unstyled]) { }